Ph0enixGh0st/library_parser/README.md

 # Library Parser
-The script downloads books and saves them to the script folder
+The script downloads books and saves them to the script folder.

 ### How to install
 Using GitHub CLI: